Public Member Functions | Protected Member Functions | Static Protected Member Functions | Protected Attributes

 const unsigned int version

-Write or read the data of this object to or from a stream for the purpose of serialization.
+Write or read the data of this object to or from a stream for the purpose of serialization using the BOOST serialization library.

 const number factor